Updated on 3/7/2022

 It is estimated that about 1.2% of adults age 18 or over in the United States had obsessive-compulsive disorder in the past year.
 Females are more likely to have OCD than males are, with the prevalence being 1.8% for females and 0.5% for males.
 The impact that OCD has on someone’s life can vary.
 Looking at the sample of people who had OCD in the past year, 50.6% of them said that they experienced serious impairment due to their condition, whereas 34.8% said they had a moderate impairment, and 14.6% only had mild impairment.

 Someone can develop obsessive compulsive disorder at any point in their life.
 However, it is most commonly diagnosed either between the ages of eight and 12, or throughout the late teens and early adult years.
 Additionally, some people may live with OCD for many years before seeking treatment and receiving a diagnosis.
+If you suspect that you or someone you know may be experiencing OCD, our clinically-backed OCD screening test can be a great first step in gaining clarity and starting the treatment process.

 Obsessive Compulsive Disorder (OCD) Symptoms & Behaviors